glass-dev/glass/tests/benchmarks/archer2/README.md

 ## Setting up

-1. Firstly, install uv vie curl
+1. Firstly, install uv via curl

    ```sh
    curl -LsSf https://astral.sh/uv/install.sh | sh
    ```

+2. Clone the glass repo into the work section of Archer2 - `/work/<budget-code>/<budget-code>/<user-id>`

-2. Then, to reduce the required run time of the benchmark jobs on Archer2, we install the required python dependencies from the group `test`:
+3. Then, to reduce the required run time of the benchmark jobs on Archer2, we install the required python dependencies from the group `test`:

    ```sh